jsfix-ci/redux-sirius/README.md

 If you want to update multiple state fields, this reducer will be very helpful.

 But you need to pay extra attention when using this:
-- Although `merge` reducer is powerful and convenient, **it's highly recommended to use `set-prefiexed` reducer to update a single state field** because `merge` is not as specific as 'setXXX' when dispatching the action and `merge` reducer does extra checking to ensure not bringing new field into the state to avoid making codes more confused.
+- Although `merge` reducer is powerful and convenient, **it's highly recommended to use `set-prefixed` reducer to update a single state field** because `merge` is not as specific as 'setXXX' when dispatching the action and `merge` reducer does extra checking to ensure not bringing new field into the state to avoid making codes more confused.
 - `redux-sirius` only checks **the first level state field** for you which means that new nested fields can be bought into state.
 - Only the fields that state includes will be merged in the payload.
 - If state is not an Object or 'un-spreadable' (primitive type state like `{ state:0 }`), this reducer will replace it with payload directly.